 4. I am interested, but what support might I get to facilitate a CoP?

 As needed, Campus Compact can help support and promote any approved CoP opportunity, including some technical support and help in recruiting participants.
 If you are looking for a partner with whom to co-facilitate a CoP, we may be able to pair you with others who are interested.

-For more information, including an outline of best practices for developing a CoP for the CEP Credentialing Program, please contact Clayton Hurd, Campus Compact’s director of professional development at firstname.lastname@example.org.
+For more information, including an outline of best practices for developing a CoP for the CEP Credentialing Program, please contact Clayton Hurd, Campus Compact’s director of professional learning and engaged scholarship at firstname.lastname@example.org.